astronomer/docs/learn/use-case_snowpark_customer_analytics.md

 ### Setup Tasks

 The first tasks in the the set-up task group create all the resources necessary to run the pipeline, including creating the necessary Snowflake tables, restoring Weaviate data from prior runs, and creating a Snowpark model registry if none exists already.
+Using an `enter()` task group allows us to group together tasks that should be run to setup state for the rest of the DAG.
+Functionally this is very similar to setup tasks but allows some additional flexibility in dependency mapping.

 ```python
     @task.snowpark_python()